TheElephantCoder/TheElephantCoder/README.md

 - 👋 Hi, I’m @TheElephantCoder
 - 👀 I’m interested in AI/ML and Web Development.
 - 🌱 I’m currently learning Javascript, C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on iOS Apps
 - 📫 How to reach me:
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My favorite animal is an Elephant (if you didn't already guess by the Username!)